dotnet/AspNetDocs/aspnet/SameSite/owin-samesite.md

 ### Test with Safari

 Safari 12 strictly implemented the prior draft and fails when the new `None` value is in a cookie. `None` is avoided via the browser detection code [Supporting older browsers](#sob) in this document.
-Test Safari 12, Safari 13, and WebKit based OS style logins using MSAL, ADAL or whatever library you are using.
+Test Safari 12, Safari 13, and WebKit based OS style logins using [MSAL](/azure/active-directory/develop/msal-overview) or whatever library you are using.
 The problem is dependent on the underlying OS version.
 OSX Mojave (10.14) and iOS 12 are known to have compatibility problems with the new `SameSite` behavior.
 Upgrading the OS to OSX Catalina (10.15) or iOS 13 fixes the problem.
 Safari does not currently have an opt-in flag for testing the new spec behavior.

 ### Test with Firefox